Lung Wind Invasion - Wind Heat TCM Pattern Connections

 Lung Wind Invasion - Wind Heat is one of many possible underlying factors from a TCM perspective for health issues such as allergies, asthma, bells palsy, blepharitis, blepharospasm, bronchiectasis, bronchitis, common cold, cough, fever, flu, headache, mumps, neuropathy, pneumonia, rhinitis, sinusitis, tracheobronchitis, trigeminal neuralgia, and/or wheezing (dyspnea).

 The above issues are common examples.
 In clinical situations, however, there are any number of other possibilities.
 Many times there will be a layered combination of issues intermixed from a variety of causal patterns in TCM terms.
 While initially complex, this is illustrative of the the web of relationships that Chinese Medicine is designed to approach.

 Tongue: Thin yellow coat or Thin white coat w/tip and edges being slightly red.

 Pulse: Floating, rapid.

-Note that in Chinese Medicine theory, treatment is generally directed towards "lung wind invasion - wind heat" and other patterns the individual may be presenting with.
-Issues may arise from other layered patterns and/or from other issues.
-Treatment approaches are akin to unravelling an onion, with the goal of resolving the root factor involved in the constellation of resulting issues.
+Treatment approaches are often akin to unravelling an onion, with the goal of resolving the root factor involved in the constellation of resulting issues.
 The current and historical array of issues and signs must be taken into consideration as well as the timing of the onset of each individual aspect.

 Some acupuncture points are considered "empirically" related to a specific diagnostic patter or condition.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure:

 - View LI 4 (Union Valley)